 (The following is a guest post by Leyla Giray Alyanak, a former foreign correspondent who belonged to the WWF International management team, and now blogs about her travels at Women on the Road.
 If you’re a blogger interested in contributing a guest post, please contact Bret Love at [email protected])

-When the Borneo Sun Bear Conservation Centre opens its doors to the public in early 2014, visitors will be treated to a rare sight: 28 of the world’s smallest bears, as curious about us as we are about them.
+When the Borneo Sun Bear Conservation Centre opened its doors to the public, visitors were treated to a rare sight: 28 of the world’s smallest bears, as curious about us as we are about them.

 Guaranteeing the Sun Bear’s survival in Borneo is one of the main reasons behind the conservation centre, and protecting its rainforest habitat is part of the centre’s mission.
 Unfortunately, Helarctos malayanus has been under serious threat throughout the rest of its range.
 In some places, including Bangladesh, China, India, Myanmar and Vietnam, it has all but disappeared.

 The Sun Bear is a diminutive creature– the smallest of the world’s eight bear species.
 An adult male stands at about 1.5 meters (or five feet) in length, around the size of a large dog.